gsjorgenson/sum-game/README.md

 # Sum game

 This program is a graphical interface for a simple game that to the best of my knowledge has not previously been defined.
-I define the rules here and throughout the game is referred to as the "Game of Sum," or, jocularly, "Sum game."
+I state the rules here and throughout the game is referred to as the "Game of Sum," or, jocularly, "Sum game."

 The essence of the game is heavily inspired by the game of Go.
 It is a two-person, perfect information game, played on a NxN square grid board.
 The board starts empty, and the players take turns placing a stone of their color, either white or black, on the board.
 White goes first (contrary to Go).